 The Cost of Applying to Medical School

 The fees related to your medical school application are likely to comprise your largest expense.
 Usually, these costs will fall into the following three categories:

 - Secondary application fee.
 The majority of medical schools require a secondary application.
 Those fees typically range from $0 to $200.
 If applicants qualify for the AAMC’s , some medical schools will waive the secondary application fee.
 Check with the school regarding their policy.

 - College service fees.
-There is usually a small fee for transmittal of your transcript from your college registrar, and occasionally a fee for transmittal of letters of recommendation.
+There is usually a small fee for transmission of your transcript from your college registrar, and occasionally a fee for transmission of letters of recommendation.
 Check with your school’s registrar to verify if there will be fees associated with these requests.

 The basic registration fee for the MCAT exam is $315, which covers the cost of the exam, as well as distribution of your scores.
 Beyond that, you will incur additional fees for late registration, changes to your registration, and testing at international test sites.
 Information regarding these fees is available on the

 For details on exam content, the registration system, test-day procedures, score release process, and more, read the free , on the MCAT website.

 Keep in mind other costs that may associate with the application process.
 Some of those expenses include: